Tortellini Pasta Salad

 Instructions

-• Add the sun dried tomatoes, olives, spinach, pine nuts, parsley and parmesan to the tortellini.
+• Combine the tortellini, sun dried tomatoes, olives, spinach, pine nuts, parsley and parmesan in a large bowl.

 • For the vinaigrette, whisk together the pesto, oregano, red pepper flakes, salt, pepper, vinegar and olive oil in a small bowl.

-• Pour the vinaigrette into the salad.
+• Drizzle the vinaigrette into the salad.
 Toss to combine.

 Video